-Optimizing your client-targeted content helps insure you’ll be found by the media and potentially receive valuable press coverage, but we recommend taking it a step further by including journalists as one of your target audience personas and writing content directly for them, rather than exclusively targeting potential clients.
+Optimizing your client-targeted content helps ensure you’ll be found by the media and potentially receive valuable press coverage, but we recommend taking it a step further by including journalists as one of your target audience personas and writing content directly for them, rather than exclusively targeting potential clients.
 To do that, you basically follow the same steps as you would for a client: understand their needs, create search engine optimized content that satisfies those needs, and let them know about it.

 Content that Isn’t Findable Generates Crappy ROI

 Content is expensive to produce.
 If you use internal resources, then you already know how time consuming it is.
-If you hire a company like mine to help you create content, it’ll save a lot of time and produce outstanding results, but it’s still going to be a non-trivial line item in your budget.
+If you hire a company like mine to help you create content, it’ll save a lot of time and produce excellent results, but it’s still going to be a non-trivial line item in your budget.
 Producing high-quality content is expensive no matter how you approach it.

 So isn’t it a bummer when you spend all that time and money to publish content that nobody reads?
-Sure, content can serve as great collateral for a sales team, but wouldn’t the ROI be a gazillion times higher if your clients could find it in search engines at the moment they need it?
+Sure, well-written content can serve double-duty as great collateral for a sales team, but wouldn’t the ROI be dramatically higher if your clients could find it in search engines at the moment they need it?

 One of the biggest benefits of building a comprehensive library of search-optimized owned media assets is that those assets continually generate a return on your investment as long as they exist on the web.
 If you’re going to spend the time and money to create content, you’ve got to make sure people can find it, and SEO is the key.

 While I’m not suggesting that SEO should necessarily be the centerpiece of a high-end B2B marketing strategy, it is an essential component.
 SEO is simply the price of admission for all markets where brand exposure matters and competition exists.
 It’ll make a world of difference in your content marketing efforts if you take the time to understand how people use search engines at key points in their decision making journey.

 Leave a Reply